Guidelines - West Kennebunk

 Plots are the property of the Kennebunk Community Garden Committee, under the auspices of the Town of Kennebunk.
 Renting a garden plot at a Kennebunk Community Garden is a privilege.
 The Kennebunk Community Garden Committee, which is staffed SOLELY by volunteers, reserves the right to revoke the privilege of any gardener at any time for any reason it deems appropriate.

 This is an organic-only garden; pesticides and herbicides are not allowed.
 Please see the Organic Garden Product list of Acceptable and Unacceptable products that may be used in our gardens.
-This list is available as part of the online Application Kit.
+Growing cannabis in the community garden (public land) is strictly prohibited.

 Smoking is prohibited anywhere in the garden vicinity, including parking area.
 No pets allowed in garden growing area; pet waste must be immediately cleaned up in other areas.
 Children allowed in or around garden only with parental control.
 Use radios or other music only with earphones.
 Please refrain from speaking on your cell phone while in the garden.